Quick And Uncontested Divorce FAQs

-If you are considering filing for divorce in the Washington, D.C., metro or in the neighboring communities of Northern Virginia, you may have some questions regarding uncontested divorce, mediation and other types of alternative dispute resolution (ADR).
+If you are considering filing for divorce in the Washington, D.C., metro area or the neighboring communities of northern Virginia, you may have questions regarding uncontested divorce, mediation and other types of alternative dispute resolution (ADR).

 I’m Here 24/7 To Answer Your Questions

-I always encourage people to reach out to me to gather advice tailored to your specific situation.
-To help you get started, I've included some common divorce-related questions accompanied by general answers:
+I always encourage people to reach out to me to gather advice tailored to their specific situation.
+To help you get started, I’ve included common divorce-related questions accompanied by general answers:

 - Can I fix my divorce agreements? — A lot of people come to me after trying to handle their divorce matters without a lawyer.
 The problem is, some of the things you agreed to cannot be undone.
 In other cases, we can make changes, but it’s probably going to be expensive and require litigation.